How to find simple interest in Python

 Move faster with Replit

-• A loan comparison tool that calculates the total interest paid for different loan terms and rates.
+• A loan comparison tool that calculates and displays the total interest paid for multiple loan options side-by-side.

 Common errors and challenges